The Troops to Teachers programme offers initial teacher training (ITT) routes for both graduate and non-graduate Service leavers.

 When can I apply for ITT?

 You are an eligible Service leaver if you are in the two years before or the two years after leaving the Armed Forces.
-You may access support from the Career Transition Partnership up to two years before the date you are due to leave.

 At any one time, applications for ITT will only be open for the next programme start date.
 This means as an eligible Service leaver, you'll need to be available from this date under the existing terms of your contract with the Armed Forces, in order to apply for teacher training.